ShivashishY/shiva/content/posts/blockchain-and-mining-overview.md

 - Bajaj Finserv, the NBFC, a insurance company of the Bajaj Group, is using this technology to settle claims even before the information is filed by the concerned customers in travel insurance.
 - The company is using blockchain technology to improve customer service.
 This technique is closely monitored.
 - Bajaj Electrical Limited is also using blockchain technology to eliminate human intervention in the bill discounting process.
-- There is a consortium called &#39;Bancchain&#39; in India which includes about 27 banks in India (including State Bank of India and ICICI) and Middle-East nations as its members.
+- There is a consortium called 'Bancchain' in India which includes about 27 banks in India (including State Bank of India and ICICI) and Middle-East nations as its members.
 The consortium is widely disseminating the benefits of blockchain technology to make businesses safer and faster.
 - In addition, the Institute for Development and Research in Banking Technology, a branch of the Reserve Bank of India, is developing a state-of-the-art platform for blockchain technology.
 - It has been started in India as a pilot project in Telangana and Andhra Pradesh, where it can be used as a safe repository of data.
 What is the global situation?